sachinym/Github-Advanced-Security/Adv_sec_intro.md

    ![Picture1](./images/advance-scanning6at.png)

    >**Note:** Currently, we're demonstrating this process using a sample repository.
 Since the repository does not contain any files, thats leads to generate any security alerts.
-Refer to the screenshot below to understand how the alerts will appear when they are triggered in a repository containing relevant files.
+Refer to the screenshots below to understand how the alerts will appear when they are triggered in a repository containing relevant files.

    ![github-advisory-database](images/g15.1.png)